Antollo/Easypt/docs/docs..Root.Object.addChild.md

 1. Add another object as child to this object (another object's parent do not change).

-2. Add another object as child with nickname nick to this object (another object's parent and name do not change).
+2. Add another object as child with nickname nick to this object (another object's name do not change).

 * **Parameters:**
     1. any type